DS-Homebrew/DLDI/README.md

 ### List of recommended DLDI drivers:
+- `ace3ds_sd`: Ace3DS+ based on r4tfv2
+    - By R4DS team, Chishm and lifehackerhansol, maintained by DS-Homebrew
 - `acek`: Acekard+
 - `ak2_sd`: Acekard 2/2.1/2i and related clones
     - By R4iDSN team, Yellow Wood Goblin and lifehackerhansol, maintained by DS-Homebrew